OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 111001 9
 ```

-A similar pattern was followed for the alphabet, and filling the missing glyphs was easy
+A similar pattern was followed for the alphabet:
 ```
 543210
 000001 A